NoxuuLab/All-Little-Victories/README.md

 # ALL THE SMALL VICTORIES
 <br>
+---

-This project was created for the course on Digital Publishing, run by Isaac Pante at the University of Lausanne (UNIL).
+A literary anthology and responsive website that deals with the concept of the mirror.
+This project was created for the course on **Digital Publishing**, run by [Isaac Pante] at the [University of Lausanne] (UNIL).

 <br><br>

 **Author**: _Marcela Havrilova_ (<marcela.havrilova@unil.ch>)